One Campus, One Community

 What motivated the decision and were students consulted before?

 London Met currently has 40,000 square metres of excess space at the University, which students' fees are paying for.
-Moving all our faculties to Islington will create a much more efficient campus and enable us to invest £125 million in new facilities, including bespoke workshops and studio spaces for The Cass and a new Bloomberg suite for Guildhall School of Business and Law.
+Moving all our schools to Islington will create a much more efficient campus and enable us to invest £125 million in new facilities, including bespoke workshops and studio spaces for The Cass and a new Bloomberg suite for Guildhall School of Business and Law.
 The facilities for students already based at Islington will also be improved.

 What alternatives were considered?

 The University looked at a wide range of options to try and identify the one that would best address our smaller size, excess space and the need to improve facilities for students.
-This included looking at moving all faculties to Aldgate campus, but this was not a viable option.
-Only the Islington campus has the space and flexibility to bring all of our students, faculties and staff together.
+This included looking at moving all schools to Aldgate campus, but this was not a viable option.
+Only the Islington campus has the space and flexibility to bring all of our students, schools and staff together.

 Where is the £125 million coming from?